Pre-College Summer Session FAQs

 Program and Class Questions

 Students of all levels apply to, and are accepted into, the Pre-College Summer Session.
 Some are self-taught or come from schools where there are few to no art classes, while others are from arts high schools where there are a great deal of resources and classes devoted to the arts.
 To be successful and gain the most from this program, it is important to be interested in and curious about art and design, as well as willing to commit fully to the program’s culture, requirements, and workload.
-Having prior knowledge or experience is not as essential.
+Having prior knowledge or experience is not as essential, but it is helpful.

 Please note: While the program is open to sophomores, most students will be in their junior or senior year of high school.
 For sophomores considering joining the program, we recommend that you have already taken part in advanced or honors classes in your high school and if not, consider waiting a year and joining the program when you are a junior or senior.

 Yes, international students may apply and are required to submit the same application materials as the other applicants.
 Equal consideration is given to international applicants in what regards entrance to the program.
 Some restrictions on scholarship opportunities for international applicants may apply, however.

 Keep in mind that any airfare, travel, or visa expense is not covered in either the program fee or the scholarship and no additional funds are offered for this purpose.
 Please make certain that there are no restrictions upon traveling to the U.S. from your country of residence prior to applying to the program.
 Applying for and securing a visa, if required, will be the sole responsibility of the student.